RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

-1. First interest rates rise affecting the drivers of the economy, housing, but before that auto production goes from bull to a bear markets.
+1. First interest rates rise affecting the drivers of the economy, housing, but before that auto production goes from bull to bear markets.

 2. This impacts many other industries and the jobs report.
 An economy is either rising at a rising rate or business activity is falling at an increasing rate.
 That is economic law 101.
 There is no such thing in any market as a Plateau of Prosperity or Cinderella - Goldilocks situations.

 3. We have witnessed the Stock Markets rise on economic news indicating deceleration of activity.
-This continues until major corporations announced poor earnings, making the markets fall faster than it rose, moving it deeply into the red.
+This continues until major corporations announced poor earnings, making the markets fall faster than it rose, moving it deeper into the red.
 (November 2008 - November 2018)

 4. The formula economically is inherent in #2, which is lower economic activity equals lower profits.

-6. Lower Federal tax revenues in the face of increased National/Federal spending causes geometric, not arithmetic, rises in the National/ Federal Budget deficit.
+6. Lower Federal tax revenues in the face of increased National/Federal spending causes geometric, not arithmetic rises in the National/ Federal Budget deficit.
 This is also true for cities.

 7. The increased Budget deficits in the face of the Trade Deficit increases the Current Account Deficit.
 Dramatic for the USA and Europe. (see what happens in Greece, France, Italy,..the EU)